Enough-Software/enough_platform_widgets/README.md

 * `PlatformTextButtonIcon` is a simple replacement for `TextButton.icon`
 * `PlatformToggleButtons` provides a platform aware `ToggleButtons` replacement
 * `PlatformToolbar` provides a toolbar option
+* `SelectablePlatformListTile` provides a ListTile implementation for both material and cupertino
 * `showPlatformTimePicker()` displays a platform aware time picker
 * `showPlatformDatePicker()` displays a platform aware date picker
 * Additionally, all [flutter_platform_widgets](https://pub.dev/packages/flutter_platform_widgets) are available.